p0m3lO/labs/File_system/Readme.md

 - Create physical volumes: Set up the two disks as physical volumes using the pvcreate command.

 - Create a volume group: Combine the physical volumes into a volume group using the vgcreate command.
+The group name should be ***gde_group***

 - Create a logical volume: Create a logical volume within the volume group using the lvcreate command.
+The volume name should be ***gde_volume***

-- Create a filesystem: Format the logical volume with the desired filesystem type (e.g., ext4) using the mkfs command.
+- Create a filesystem: Format the logical volume with the desired filesystem type (***ext4***) using the mkfs command.

 - Mount the filesystem: Create a mount point (e.g., /mnt/lvm) and mount the logical volume to the mount point using the mount command.

 - Add an fstab entry: Edit the /etc/fstab file to include an entry for the logical volume, specifying the mount point and filesystem type.

+- Because the lvm setup based on loop devices make sure that these devices persistent as well and mounted before the lvm device during boot

 ## 2. Task